stablestud/adsorber/README.md

            (with the help of the hosts file)

 Operations:
-  install - setup necessary things needed for Adsorber
+  setup   - setup necessary things needed for Adsorber
               e.g., create backup file of hosts file, create scheduler which updates the host file once a week However this should've been done automatically.